niermann/holoaverage/docs/parameters.rst

 Some parameters are file pathes.
 All file pathes are relative to the directory, where the parameter file is located.
 If the parameters are read from *stdin*, the pathes are relative to the current directory.
-This behavior can be changed by setting the :ref:`param-path` parameter.
+This behavior can be changed by setting the :ref:`param-path` parameter (see description of parameter for details).

 Within a path forward slashes (``/``) as well as backslashes (``\\``) both are treated as path separators.
 Internally all pathes are normalized to the platform's separator (e.g. backslashes on Windows platforms).